What You Need to Know About Short Order Cook

 - Grill and garnish hamburgers or other meats, such as steaks and chops.

-Short Order Cook Skills
+What Every Short Order Cook Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.